goosbo/ctf-writeups/wwfctf-2025/RhythmicVault/RhythmicVault.md

 if i1 > 32766 -> i1 = i1/3
 ```

-Each of the flag variable(i4-i9 and f0-f9) contains two bytes of the flag converted to integers(this is where the flag is stored in big endian words clue comes in).
+Each of the flag variable(i4-i9 and f0-f9) contains two bytes of the flag converted to integers(this is where the initial clue comes in to play).
 The flag currently stored comes out to be `wwf{fakefakefakefakefakefakefak}`.

 Now with this our goal finally becomes clear, we need to find what the flag variables need to be initialized with such that it passes all the final checks.